simonbukin/personal-website/src/content/portfolio/gcs-security.md

 ## Restoration Functionality

 Throughout the design process, our team narrowed down the object restoration functionality to be the main touchpoint in the user's journey, but the user could access this touchpoint in a variety of ways.
 An analogy for this would be something like deleting a file on your computer.
-Deleting is the same, but can be activated from a variety of places, like your Desktop, in the File Manager, or even on the Command Line.In short, the key difficulty in this project was developing a clean interface for where the user would be using the object restoration feature.
+The deletion is the same wherever you access it, but can be activated from a variety of places, like your Desktop, in the File Manager, or even on the Command Line.
+In short, the key difficulty in this project was developing a clean interface for where the user would be using the object restoration feature.

 ## Polishing & Delivery